compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 ## Adding compilers with limited library support

 If you have libraries that you don't want to be shown with a compiler, you can limit the libraries per compiler.
-By default all libraries are visible for all compilers.
+By default, all libraries are visible for all compilers.

 For example if you only want all versions of fmt, and version 0.3.0 of Ranges, you can do the following:
 ```